TheBoonAI/scrounger/README.md

 ### React Node Application - react_frontend/
 Frontend application responsible for rendering all pages that are sent to the client.
-It is a React app served by an Express server running on port 3000.
+It is a React app served by a Next.js server running on port 3000.

 ### Django uWSGI Application - django_backend/